cyclaero/ContentCGI/README.md

 Extensible FastCGI Daemon for FreeBSD

-### Build, Installation and Launch on FreeBSD in about 5 minutes:
+### Build, Install and Launch on FreeBSD in about 5 minutes:

 Login as User root, and install the requisites: